viniciusov/MediaCleanup/README.md

 expressions from folders and filenames, removing files with unwanted extensions and listing all of them as a catalog.

 I know there are some alternatives on the web with more complex features like graphical interface and other stuff, but I would like to create something efficient and simple.
 More portable, just click and run.
-Just to give you an idea, I tried 2 different software for execute these tasks: I couldn't run one of them on my OS (and I can't unninstall it completely - a lot of bugs!); and another require Java updates as soon as it was installed.
+Just to give you an idea, I tried 2 different software for execute these tasks: I couldn't run one of them on my OS (and I can't unninstall it completely - a lot of bugs!) and another require Java updates as soon as it was installed.

 *And this is how MediaCleanup was born...*